emanjon/echo-request-tag/draft-ietf-core-echo-request-tag.md

 CoAP {{RFC7252}} does not treat Token as a cryptographically important value and does not give stricter guidelines than that the tokens currently "in use" SHOULD (not SHALL) be unique.
 If used with a security protocol not providing bindings between requests and responses (e.g. DTLS and TLS) token reuse may result in situations where a client matches a response to the wrong request.
 Note that mismatches can also happen for other reasons than a malicious attacker, e.g. delayed delivery or a server sending notifications to an uninterested client.

 A straightforward mitigation is to mandate clients to not reuse tokens until the traffic keys have been replaced.
-The easiest way to accomplish this is to implement the token as a counter starting at zero for each new or rekeyed secure connection.
+One easy way to accomplish this is to implement the token as a counter starting at zero for each new or rekeyed secure connection.
 This document updates the Token processing in {{RFC7252}} to always assure a cryptographically secure binding of responses to requests for secure REST operations like "coaps".

 ## Terminology